vtrevino/ogmapper/README.md

 - Windows :(

 # Installation
 Download the binary and test it without any arguments.
 If it works, it should display the options as shown in the section [Running ogMapper] below.
+If you want to build from source, be my guest and follow the next sections.

 # Compilation
 If one of the above binaries runs in your system, I recommend using it if they do not cause problems.
-Still, if you prefer to built it yourself, two components need compilation, the WFA library and ogMapper.
+Still, if you prefer to build it yourself, two components need compilation, the WFA library and ogMapper.
 Once WFA library has been built, we may proceed to compile ogMapper.

 ## Compiling WFA
 ogMapper uses the WFA2 library to perform alignment operations when needed.
 I provide the latest version used to build the binaries shown above.
 Users may opt to download the latest WFA version from https://github.com/smarco/WFA2-lib.
 You may follow the original WFA2 instructions or follow the steps below as a guide.
 The goal is to build a library file suitable for ogMapper (libwfacpp.a) that needs to be placed in the /lib folder to be able to compile ogMapper.